Preprocessing module#

 Parameters:

-• t_before (float, np.ndarray, or list) – Time before the reference time to start the epoch, in seconds.
+• t_before (float) – Time before the event to start the epoch, in seconds.

-• t_after (float, np.ndarray, or list) – Time after the reference time to end the epoch, in seconds.
+• t_after (float) – Time after the event to end the epoch, in seconds.

 Returns:

-event_times – DataFrame containing the constructed event times with columns: - ‘t_ref’: Reference time of the event, in nanoseconds. - ‘t_before’: Time before the reference time to start the epoch, in nanoseconds. - ‘t_after’: Time after the reference time to end the epoch, in nanoseconds. - ‘description’: Description or label associated with the event.
+event_times – DataFrame containing the extracted event times with the following columns: - ‘t_ref’: Reference time of the event, in nanoseconds. - ‘t_before’: Time before the reference time to start the epoch, in nanoseconds. - ‘t_after’: Time after the reference time to end the epoch, in nanoseconds. - ‘description’: Description or label associated with the event.

 Return type: